asmengel/music-app/README.md

 ### What Does It Do?

-The APB allows users to create, save, use, and share playlists, tapped into the worlds most massive collections.
+The APB allows users to create, save, use, and share playlists, tapped into the worlds most massive music collections.

 ### How Do I Deploy APB?

 *Option 1: Users*

 Use our interface.
 Go to http://wearestillunderconstruction.com, and follow the user prompts.

 *Option 2: Developers*

 Although we allow a minimal direct user interface, our primary goal is creating an API for developers to build amazing custom solutions.
 Follow the RESTful endpoint instructions below.
 Contact us at http://dontexpectustoreallyanswer.com/contactus if you run into difficulties.

-# How Can I Use The APB API
+# How Can I Use The APB API?

 ## General

 The APB API uses RESTful endpoints.
 Each endpoint below identifies the http method, access level (public requires no credentials, private requires user credentials), and a general description of the method.
-Keywords within URIs are indicated via <keyword>.
+Keywords within URIs are indicated via `<keyword>`.
 E.g. to use:

 ````http
 localhost:8080/api/music/songs?song=<keyword>